Domestic Violence Lawyer in Tucson

-Every relationship has its ups and downs, and there are times that heated discussions and arguments occur.
-No one deserves to be injured or hurt by a family member, significant other, partner or spouse.
+Every relationship has its ups and downs, and there are times when heated discussions and arguments occur.
+No one deserves to be injured or hurt by a family member, significant other, partner, or spouse.
 There are times, however, when an argument that otherwise would have been forgotten the next day can turn into a criminal charge with significant implications.
 That is why it is imperative to contact a Tucson domestic violence defense lawyer immediately if you are accused of this crime.
-Under the law as it exists today, a telephone call from a well-meaning neighbor can turn a family argument into a criminal charge, and if you are charged with domestic violence in Arizona and there is a claimed injury – even just leaving red marks on the alleged victim’s skin - or a weapon is alleged to have been exhibited, the police must take you to jail for the night.
+Under the law, as it exists today, a telephone call from a well-meaning neighbor can turn a family argument into a criminal charge, and if you are charged with domestic violence in Arizona and there is a claimed injury – even just leaving red marks on the alleged victim’s skin - or a weapon is alleged to have been exhibited, the police must take you to jail for the night.
 You can even be charged with domestic violence for breaking your own property in your own home.

 In the past, domestic violence was not always treated as a serious offense, and true victims were not always taken seriously.
 As a result, changes to the law and Arizona Constitution have given victims substantially more power in the legal system.
 Under the law, as it exists now, anyone who accuses someone of domestic violence is a victim of domestic violence at the time they make the accusation, without proving that a crime has occurred.
 An unfortunate side effect of giving true victims more power in the legal system is that individuals making false claims have been given the same rights as a true victim – including potentially excluding the accused from the family home, and preventing the accused from possessing a firearm, based on no more than an unproven accusation.